a144z/Cursor-Recovery-Web/README.md

 - **Export Options** - Download conversations as JSON or full raw database data
 - **Modern UI** - Built with Shadcn UI components and Tailwind CSS
 - **Performance Optimized** - Lightweight, fast filtering, and efficient rendering
+- **100% Client-Side** - All processing happens in your browser - no server-side dependencies
+- **Privacy-First** - Your files are processed locally and never uploaded to any server

 ## Quick Start (For Users)